-Amending Standard AASB 2020-1 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current will apply from 1 July 2023.
-The Hospital continues to assess liabilities eg LSL and whether or not the Hospital has a substantive right to defer settlement.
+Amending Standard AASB 2020-1 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Noncurrent will apply from 1 July 2023.
+The Hospital continues to assess liabilities, such as long service leave, and whether or not the Hospital has a substantive right to defer settlement.
 Where applicable these liabilities will be classified as current.
+Application of this standard is not expected to have a material impact.